JohannesGrosseBoyman/JohannesGrosseBoyman/README.md

 # Happy to have you here ✨!
 ## I am Johannes Große Boymann :wave:

-At the Unsiversity of Hannover and Berlin I studied electrical engineering.
+At the University of Hannover and Berlin I studied electrical engineering.
 Fore more than a decade I ran an engineering office in Berlin.
 Then I changed to become a teacher for maths and physics.
 Afterwards I traveled for some years.

- *In october 2024 I turned to become a web dev student.*
+ ## *In october 2024 I turned to become a web dev student.*

 # my learnings now 🌱:
 - ![JavaScript](https://img.shields.io/badge/Code-JavaScript-informational?style=flat&logo=javascript&color=F7DF1E)